Kubernetes

 See my walkthrough of Mikrok8s and Portainer (following section) here: Mikrok8s Automated Kubernetes Install with new Portainer Feature.

-Brief Description: Portainer is an open-source tool that provides a management interface for Docker, Kubernetes, and other container technologies.
-The 2.18+ version provides automated deployment of Microk8s.
+Portainer is an open-source tool that is a management interface for Docker, Kubernetes, and other container technologies like Podman.
+The 2.18+ version provides automated deployment of Microk8s which is really awesome.

 Portainer is a great solution for both Docker and Kubernetes especially with recent Microk8s functionality